-- 9.10.1 Based on the EA Flood Map for Planning, it has been determined that during the existing scenario the PCC and the majority of the connection corridor routes are at a 'low' risk of flooding from tidal sources (River Tees and Greatham Creek) during events that exceed a 0.5% AEP (1 in 200 chance) flood event. - 9.10.2 During a future scenario resulting from climate change up to 2125 the PCC remains at 'low' risk of flooding during events that exceed a 0.5% AEP (1 in 200 chance) of flooding and the 0.1% AEP (1 in 1000 chance) event. - 9.10.3 The western extent of the connection corridor located between the tidal River Tees and Greatham Creek is at high risk of flooding from tidal sources during events that exceed a 0.5% AEP (1 in 200 chance) flood event and the climate change flooding scenarios.
-This section of the site is also at high residual risk of flooding should a failure or breach of the flood defences occur. - 9.10.4 Appropriate mitigation measures are therefore required to be implemented at the Site to mitigate this risk.
+- 9.10.1 Flooding from tidal sources is the predominant flood risk to the Proposed Development. - 9.10.2 Based on the EA Flood Map for Planning, it has been determined that during the existing scenario the PCC Site and the majority of the connection corridor routes are at a 'low' risk of flooding from tidal sources (River Tees and Greatham Creek) during events that exceed a 0.5% AEP (1 in 200 chance) flood event. - 9.10.3 Even during a future scenario resulting from climate change up to 2125 and a H++ scenario to 2100 the PCC Site remains at 'low' risk of flooding during events that exceed a 0.5% AEP (1 in 200 chance) of flooding and the 0.1% AEP (1 in 1000 chance) event. - 9.10.4 The western extent of the connection corridor located between the tidal River Tees and Greatham Creek is at high risk of flooding from tidal sources during events that exceed a 0.5% AEP (1 in 200 chance) flood event and the climate change flooding scenarios.
+This section of the Site is also at high residual risk of flooding should a failure or breach of the flood defences occur.
+However, works in this area comprise either underground pipework or installation of pipelines on existing pipe racking.
+The need to develop the pipelines in this location is essential to connect to existing industrial sources seeking to decarbonise through the proposed CO2 gathering network and export infrastructure.
+Development in these locations therefore fulfils the Sequential and Exception Tests. - 9.10.5 Appropriate mitigation measures are therefore proposed in this area of higher flood risk to be implemented at the Site to mitigate this risk.
+These measures will be secured through the CEMP to be discharged by DCO requirement. - 9.10.6 Elements of the Proposed Development that are located within Flood Zone 3a will not result in a loss of floodplain storage volume and will not result in a change in flood routes therefore flood risk to third parties will not increase.